Advertisement

 3. Newton's Method (Babylonian Method)

-This is a clever iterative method used behind the scenes by many calculators.
+A clever iterative method used behind the scenes by many calculators.
 You start with a guess and improve it.

 Newton's Method: xₙ₊₁ = (xₙ + a / xₙ) / 2